Tantalum73/Go-APNS/README.md

 # Go-APNS

-Interface for Apple Push Notification System written in Go using their HTTP2 API
+Interface for Apple Push Notification System written in Go using their HTTP2 API.

 ## Installation